danacreta/localk8s/README.md

 ### Make it work
 1. get the `localk8s` from this git repository
    `git clone https://github.com/danacreta/localk8s`
-2. copy the new created folder to your dev project homefolder `cp -r localk8s myProjectFolder`
+2. move the new created folder into your dev project homefolder `mv localk8s/ dev_folder/localk8s`
 3. edit `config.yml` file.
 You can change `k8s` parameters in there or leave them as they are.
 It is mandatory to set the `docker` parameters.
 ```
 docker: